 - Charlton Place is a sub-scheme in the St Peters Low Traffic Neighbourhood.
 The initial design/intention was to create a 24/7 traffic filter to stop traffic from entering and exiting the road.
-The Local Economies team worked closely with the businesses and market traders across Camden Passage and Charlton Place, meeting with every businesses to grant them the opportunity to feedback on the Scheme. - The Local Economies team will continue to work with businesses in the area to develop plans to support the unique heritage and economy of the Passage.
+The Local Economies team worked closely with the businesses and market traders across Camden Passage and Charlton Place, meeting with every businesses to grant them the opportunity to feedback on the scheme. - A 'local access only' zone has now been implemented which means that business deliveries can still take place whilst significantly reducing through-traffic to the area.
+The Local Economies team will continue to work with businesses in the area to develop plans to support the unique heritage and economy of the Passage.